ColorBlob/Hera-Virus-Stable/README.md

 # Hera-Virus-Stable
+**IMPORTANT: If you directly download the zip file into a virtual machine and unzip it, Windows will prevent the .bat and .vbs scripts from running.
+Instead, downlaod the zip to your actual computer and copy it into the virtual machine for it to run properly.**

 Simple Malware Program.
 Please do not run this on your PC unless you want it broken.

 error.vbs, Displays a simple fake error message.
 You can end it easily with Task Manager.